 IMDT Qualified Dog Trainer

 I’ve always had dogs… Around the beginning of 2009 I realised my passion for training and coaching was far more than a passing interest.
-I’d had childhood pets when I was a kid, and as soon as I could I got my dog, Maisy the Border collie cross.
+I’d had childhood pets when I was a kid, and as soon as I could I got my own dog Maisy, the Border collie cross.
 I found it incredibly fufilling to train with her, understand her and have her as part of my life.
 She was an anxious little pup who needed a lot of behavioural work.

 After getting Maisy, I spent a lot of time travelling around many training classes trying to understand training and dogs.
 I got to see many trainers, how they taught and what worked.
 It wasn’t until later in life that I saw WHY some things worked, and why that wasnt necessarily the best way to train.
 The first classes were very much about the ‘Alpha’ dog, and I didn’t know any better.
 But at least I got to see that type of training first hand.

-Our second dog, Rocky, a GSD x came with his own challenges.
-This time around we used a specialist protection dog trainer in Wales that focused on something called ‘balanced’ training, where I trained him to platinum level using aversive techniques and equipment, because I didnt know any better and thats what I was told...
-This was especially hard, as Rocky was a rescue and had some behavioural issues around other dogs that we needed to work on, but slowly we managed to get him better, though the balanced training did more harm than good for his mental health.
-In later life, I’d coem to understand the implications of this type of training, and steer away from that training methodology too and work on more science based training.
+Our second dog, Rocky, a GSDx came with his own challenges.
+This time around we used a well known and specialist protection dog trainer in Wales that focused on something called ‘balanced’ training, where I trained him to platinum level using aversive techniques and equipment, because I didnt know any better and thats what I was told...
+This was especially hard, as Rocky was a rescue and had some behavioural issues around other dogs that we needed to work on, but slowly we managed to get him under control a little, though the balanced training did more harm than good for his mental health.
+In later life, I’d coem to understand the implications of this type of training, and steer away from that methodology to work with more science based training.
 That was over 12 years ago.